 I listened to the remnants of their conversation as the buddy's dad and I sat on a bench absentmindedly talking about this or that but really thinking of our own boyhoods.
 You couldn't hear the words exactly but the tone was clear.
 Earnest.
 It's a funny word.
 There is no better one.
-You could hearts bits of commands and ideas and light-hearted banter.
-Two wandered off to pee and keep talking the whole time.
+You could hear bits of commands and ideas and light-hearted banter.
+Two wandered off to pee and kept talking the whole time.
 They were comrades-in-arms up against it bad.
 They were the bonding brothers of history, the alliance of the yet-to-come, they were the essence of the moment.

 They were boys.